-A) The purpose of the Adverse Events Report is to monitor key adverse events and the level of harm members experience due to such events each quarter and the Health Plan's resulting response and mitigation strategy(ies).
-This report will consolidate adverse events reporting for various special populations including LTSS, HCBS, SHCN, and CIS.
+A) The purpose of the Adverse Events Report is to 1) monitor key adverse events related to medical care or institutional care and level of harm members experience due to such events each quarter, and 2) the Health Plan's resulting response and mitigation strategy(ies).
+This report will consolidate adverse events reporting for various special populations including LTSS, HCBS, SHCN, EHCN, and CIS.
+It is understood that health plans may not have access to adverse event reports from skilled nursing facilities (SNF).

-A) Section 6.2.E (Home and Community Based Services Report) states the requirements tied to adverse event reporting systems for HCBS, and report submission.
+A) Section 6.2.E (Home and Community Based Services Report) states the requirements tied to adverse event reporting systems for HCBS and report submission.